 Putting Direction: What did you know and when did you know it?

 When you are putting without a training aid, you get incomplete information about your stroke.
 The information is pretty good for distance; you see how far the ball went and you felt your stroke that produced it.
 But direction information is at best confused.
 Because there are two factors involved in producing the direction of a putt, you don’t know exactly how much the aim was wrong and how much the stroke was wrong.
 You just don’t know if the aim was correct.
 You just don’t know if the stroke was correct.
 Because the ball doesn’t tell you.
-If you watch to see if your ball goes on the intended line (over a chosen spot for example), you still won’t know how much aim and stroke each contributed to the error.
+If you watch to see if your ball goes on the intended line (over a chosen spot for example), you still won’t know how much aim and stroke each contributed to any error.
 When you get the ball started on the right line, aim could have been one degree closed and stroke one degree open, for example, so you still don’t know.
 In every case, you won’t know how much your aim and stroke each contributed to any error.

 Here is a little thought experiment.
 If aim were known to be perfect, then any error in direction could be attributed to stroke.
 If stroke were known to be perfect, then aim could be blamed.
 But no one has perfect aim or a perfect stroke without a device, a training device or a cheating device.
 If you cannot measure error, you cannot make corrections.
 Measurement of aim or stroke is the only way to make some headway against these errors.
 Measurement of both is even better.
 PuttStraight is used for improving stroke by bypassing the aiming factor.
 The club face is measured at address, impact and throughout the stroke.
 Aim is not a factor in these measurements.